Category Archives: Fort Scott

 Fort Scott National Historic Site

 Visit your National Park!
-Visitor Center and historic buildings are currently open Friday through Tuesday, 8:30 am – 4:30 pm.
+Visitor Center and historic buildings are open Friday through Tuesday, 8:30 am – 4:30 pm.
 The grounds continue to be open daily from ½ hour before sunrise until ½ hour after sunset

 ** Guided tours Saturday & Sunday 10am & 1pm! **